preckrasno/telegram-comments-url-remover-modarator/README.md

 ## Build

-Go to the server folder:
+Go to the server folder (execute the command from the local machine):
 ```bash
 cd cmd/server
 ```
-Create a binary for the server:
+Create a binary for the server (execute the command from the local machine):
 ```bash
 GOOS=linux GOARCH=amd64 go build -o ../../telegram-moderator
 ```
-Stop the service on remote server if it's running:
+Stop the service on remote server if it's running (execute the command from the server):
 ```bash
 sudo systemctl stop telegram-moderator.service
 ```

 Put the binary from local machine to the server via the `scp` command and start the service.
-Example of `scp` command:
+Example of `scp` command (execute the command from the local machine):

 ```bash
 scp ../../telegram-moderator scaleway_ubuntu_11:~/proj/telegram-moderator/
 ```

-Start the service on the remote server:
+Start the service on the remote server (execute the command from the server):

 ```bash
 sudo systemctl start telegram-moderator.service